-Smart actuators, sensors and monitoring systems are at the heart of the new green movement in cities, where people are finding new ways of growing clean foods in communities and limited spaces.
+Smart actuators, sensors and monitoring systems are at the heart of the new green movement in cities, where people are finding new ways of growing clean foods in their communities and limited spaces.
 And it’s not just for the tinkerers–all you need to get started is a smartphone and a specialised sensor, such as the RuuviTag.

 Greenhouse automation — is it for me?

-Humidity affects a plants ability to perform its core biological functions: plants use a process called transpiration, which helps move water used for photosynthesis and growth, and plays a significant role in cooling the plant.
+Humidity affects a plant’s ability to perform its core biological functions.
+Plants use a process called transpiration, which helps move water used for photosynthesis and growth.
+It also plays a significant role in cooling the plant.
 Monitoring and controlling both temperature and relative humidity locally or remotely becomes extremely important.

-Smart sensor that grows to your needs
+A smart sensor that grows to your needs

-RuuviTag is among the few wireless sensors that are easy to recommend for both beginners and advanced users: it can function as an independent mobile-ready weather station right out of the box, complement an existing Raspberry Pi or Arduino based setup, or even grow up to a full blown industrial sensor grid through Wirepas Mesh networking.
+RuuviTag is among the few wireless sensors that are easy to recommend for both beginners and advanced users: it can function as an independent mobile-ready weather station right out of the box thanks to the free RuuviStation mobile application.
+RuuviTag can also complement an existing Raspberry Pi or Arduino based setup, or even grow up to a full-blown industrial sensor grid through Wirepas Mesh networking.

 It’s not always necessary to buy or build complicated systems that include servos and other command and control features: wireless IoT sensors such as the RuuviTag can be used as an easy way to monitor and control many parameters of a greenhouse environment such as temperature and humidity.

 Would you like to have one?

-Ruuvi is an easy way to measure environment at your home, hobbies or business.
-Order now and get hooked with measuring!
+Ruuvi is an easy way to measure your greenhouse’s conditions all year round.
+Order now and improve your yields with greenhouse optimisation!